asinck/arduino/RGB_SMD/README.md

-#RGB_LED
+#RGB_SMD

-This is an example program for the RGB LED module.
+This is an example program for the RGB SMD module.
 Adapted from the code included with the module.

+SMD stands for "Surface Mount Device", a device with components planted directly on the circuit board.
+See https://en.wikipedia.org/wiki/Surface-mount_technology .